openstack/openstacksdk/doc/source/vendor-support.rst

 ============== ================

 * Identity API Version is 2
-* Public IPv4 is provided via Floating IP from Nova
+* Public IPv4 is provided via NAT with Nova Floating IP
 * Floating IPs are provided by Nova
 * Security groups are provided by Nova